e18e/e18e/docs/blog/the-year-ahead-2026.md

 This and the [ESLint plugin](https://github.com/e18e/eslint-plugin) will achieve roughly the same goals - allowing you to choose the one you prefer based on your workflow.

 More to come on this front soon :rocket:

-## Replacements GitHub action

-Very early design stages right now, but we're cooking up a GitHub action which will automatically create pull requests for module replacements and syntax improvements.

-This action should do a lot of what the CLI and the ESLint plugin do, but in an automated fashion and focused around migrations rather than analysis.

-Think of it as dependabot for modernization and performance improvements!

 ## Get involved